isprojects/mstform/README.md

 string values as well as converters that deal with MST nodes.

-When you wrap it around any converter that takes a raw string value, the empty value is accepted and converted into `null`.
+When you wrap it around any converter that takes a raw string value, the empty value (such as the empty string) is accepted and converted into `null`.
 This allows you to model empty values.

 It can also be wrapped around a `model` converter, in which case it now accepts empty.
 This is handy when you have a `types.maybe(types.reference())` in MST.